CLIMADA-project/climada_python/doc/source/install.rst

     PYTHONPATH=. python3 unit_tests.py

-  An OK will appear at the end of the execution.
+ If the installation has been successful, an OK will appear at the end of the execution.

 Developers with Windows